being0/mobiquityknapsack/README.md

 * Packer

     Packer is the starting class. it configs and injects dependencies.

-It would be an enhancement to use IOC framework like Spring to do the configurations and setup there.
+    If this project wants to be used as a library then it is recommended to use the **PackerLogic** as start point and config it by an IOC framework like Spring.

+* PackerLogic

+    PackerLogic provide abstraction for packer logic implementations.
+    DefaultPackerLogic implementation is responsible to read problems from Repository and solve them using KnapsackSolver

+* KnapsackSolver

+* KnapsackRepository

+    KnapsackRepository provide abstraction for repository implementations.

+    KnapsackProblemFileRepository provides access to file problem repository. executeOnAllEntries can work on files with large number of lines.

+* ProblemParser

+    ProblemParser provides abstraction for problem parsers.

+    RegexProblemParser uses Regex and uses caching group feature to parse and extract a problem.

+## Build

+Gradle is on charge for this project.
+To build this project on the root of the project run this command:

+    $ ./gradlew run

+## Wish List
+* Volume test

+This project is designed to work on files with heavy lines.
+However if the number of entries on each problem could be huge as well, we need to address this on ProblemParser(It is now handled in PackerLogic)